 Another approach to this dilemma (pointed out by another leading IRA-estate planning expert from St. Louis, Steve Gorin) is to rely on the regulations' generous treatment of post-death trust amendments.
 Under this approach the expectation would be build in to the estate plan, that the trust would be reformed at some point AFTER the retirement benefits had been fully distributed (for example, about 11 years after the participant's death, if the 10-year rule applied to the trust) to eliminate the undesired human wipeout beneficiary provision and perhaps substitute a charity as wipe-out beneficiary.
+For how to do this, consult articles and seminar outlines of Attorney Gorin.

-11. STEP 5: Determine the applicable denominator
+11. STEP 5: Is the trust a Designated Beneficiary Trust or not?

-Here is your reward for completing the first four steps: You now know who are your countable beneficiaries.
+Here is your reward for completing the first four steps: You now know who are your countable beneficiaries and therefore you can determine (1) whether your trust qualifies as a "designated beneficiary" and (2) what the distribution period is.
 Find the description of your countable beneficiaries in paragraph A, B, C, D, or E below and that paragraph will lead you to the distribution period applicable to your trust.
 Full details on the distribution period for a trust are found in PART 5 of this Outline.
+For another reason why qualification as a designated beneficiary may be important (aside from determining the applicable RMDs), see #12 below.